Dipesh716/Recipe-app/README.md

 A Recipe Generator webpage where users can enter ingredients and get ai-generated recipes from OpenAi API, Frontend is React JS(Vite) and Backend used is Express JS.

+Add ingredients one by one.
+After a few inputs, a button will appear.
+The user can generate them by clicking on the button.

 ## Techs ->
   Frontend
   - React JS (Vite)